JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/04-Free/01-What-Is-The-Free-Monad/01-What-Are-Free-SomeTypeClass-Types.md

 -- ...well, not quite!
 (Append a1 a2) <> (Append a3 Mempty) == -- ???
 ```
 Our previous solution doesn't work either.
-However, if the failure case above is just another append, we get something like this:
+If the failure case above is just another append, we get something like this:
 `((Append a1 Mempty) <> (Append a2 Mempty)) <> (Append a3 Mempty)`
 Rather than defining a second `a` for `Append`, what if we nested the types together?
 This approach makes our code finally work:
 ```purescript